 During your time at UB you will be assigned a studio space in which to work and develop your practice.
 Studios are either single or double occupancy.
 While occupants can expect a reasonable degree of privacy and security in their studio space, they are not private.
 They can be inspected at any time by university representatives and officials overseeing facilities and safety.
+Move-out date is May 31, 2024 and move-in date is August 12, 2024.

-When assigned your studio, traditionally in July proceeding the Fall semester, you will receive the Department of Art Studio Agreement.
+When assigned your studio, traditionally in August proceeding the Fall semester, you will receive the Department of Art Studio Agreement.
 This document outlines Department and University policies and procedures related to the use of Department of Art studios as well as the occupant obligations related to fire code, health and safety, and hazardous material regulations.
 Please read the document in full prior to your move-in as you will be asked to confirm your understanding of the policies by signing upon completion of the move-in inspection of your space and receipt of your studio keys.